Cuhwis/CakeMaster/CakeMaster/README.md

 # Cake Master
 Hello, this is my project currently running on azure.
 Here are afew screenshots of the application and how it works.
+Also you may view my site that is currently running on [Here](https://cakemaster20191104113742.azurewebsites.net/)

 # Home Page
 Here is the top part of the front page.
 Small description of the website.